leonardschneider/macrogen/README.md

 TypeOf
 ------

-This type macro allows to get the type of an expression and use it as a type.
+This type macro gets the type of an expression and allows using it as a type.

 e.g.
 ```scala